 - Fermions form the constituents of all matter and obey the Pauli exclusion principle which means that each particle in a quantum group must be in a different quantum or wave state.

 - Bosons are the force carriers whose exchange holds matter (the fermions) together.
 They do not obey the exclusion principle and can exist simultaneously in large numbers in a single wave.

 The fundamental interactions or forces that govern the behavior of elementary particles are:

-- The strong nuclear force which holds the nucleus together.
+- The strong nuclear force, also called the colour force, which holds the nucleus together.
 Carried by gluons

 - The weak nuclear force which causes beta decay.
 Carried by Z0, W+, and W- bosons.